Gift Icon

 arrows are showing results

-Result of The Act.
+Result of The Action.

-The Department of Transportation (DOT) estimates the act saved 10 billion annually, while other estimations came around 20 billion and more.After the act was enacted, 45,500 truckers were licensed (Moore 1995).
-With the act came a drop in cost of storing and maintaining inventory.
-Truckers had more flexibility in transporting and could bring in supplies to be used right as they needed to be (Moore 1993).
-Trucks were no longer forced to go out of their way due to restrictions.
-It was much easier to get started as a trucker or start a new trucking company.
-The pricing was no longer required to be approved by the ICC and instead placed in a “zone of reasonableness”.
+The Department of Transportation (DOT) estimates the act saved 10 billion annually, while other estimations came to around 20 billion or more.
+After the act was enacted, 45,500 truckers were licensed (Moore 1995).
+With the act came a drop in the cost of storing and maintaining inventory.
+Truckers had more carrier flexibility and could bring in supplies to be used right as needed (Moore 1993).
+Due to restrictions, trucks could no longer go out of their way.
+Getting started as a trucker or starting a new trucking company was much more accessible.
+The pricing was no longer required to be approved by the ICC and instead placed in a “zone of reasonableness.”
 Many wasteful and anti-trust aspects of the old laws were changed to make the industry more efficient and competitive (Carter 1980).

-It is often viewed that the motor carrier act totally freed up the trucking industry from regulation but many regulations remained.
-The industry was only partially deregulated but with a more liberal ICC, many of the limitations were removed (Moore 1993).
+It is often viewed that the Motor Carrier Act totally freed up the trucking industry from regulation, but many regulations remained.
+The industry was only partially deregulated, but with a more liberal ICC, many of the limitations were removed (Moore 1993).
 The act also brought along increased jobs for the country, further contributing to economic development.

 A-1 Auto Transport Ships Worldwide.